kodekloudhub/community-faq/README.md

 Note that you should practice getting a clear shot of your ID using the webcam you intend to use in the exam *well before* exam day using your operating system's camera app.
 Even consider building something to hold the ID card steady using your kids Lego or something :smiley:.
 See [here](https://github.com/fireflycons/tips-for-CKA-CKAD-CKS#launching-the-exam) for an example that has been used successfully in an exam check-in process.

+Update April 2026: Note that there is now a feature that permits you to use a phone for the check-in process.
+I have not tried it personally, but you are given a QR to scan which presumably installs an app to connect your phone to the proctor so that you can use it to do the room scan.
+The phone still cannot be used once the exam itself begins so your webcam must still work.

 ### Does my microphone need to work?

 > Yes